BChow5/Assignment1/README.md

 ## Introduction

+In this guide, we'll walk through the process of creating a Arch Linux droplet on DigitalOcean using cloud-Init.
+Ensuring a smooth and automated setup for your virtual servers!

  DigitalOcean is a cloud provider that offers the ability to deploy virtual servers known as *droplets*.
 When creating a droplet, we can automate the setup process to save time and create servers with consistent repeatable configurations using Cloud-Init.

 *Cloud-init* is an industry standard tool that allows you to automate the initialization of your Linux instances.
 This means that you can use cloud-init to inject a file into your droplets at deployment that automatically sets up things like new users, firewall rules, app installations, and SSH keys.
 This tutorial uses doctl to add an SSH key to your account and deploy the droplets with the cloud-init file.

-In this guide, we'll walk through the process of creating a droplet on DigitalOcean using cloud-Init on Arch Linux, ensuring a smooth and automated setup for your virtual servers!

 ### Prerequisites
 - A computer running Arch Linux